nagadomi/nunif/windows_package/docs/README.md

 If the alert is raised by Windows, click on **Details** to display the `Run` button.
 If you run it once, the alert will not appear the next time.

 This alert seems to be displayed for batch files downloaded from the Internet.
-The zip file security unlock step above is an operation to grant this permission in advance.
+The zip file security unblock step above is an operation to grant this permission in advance.

 The batch file is a text file, so you can view its contents in notepad or other editor to verify its safety.
 `update.bat`(`install.bat`) does the following.